-- 3. Open the Network Adapters item, find the Emulex device and right-click it. - 4.
+- 3. Open the Network adapters item, find the Emulex device and right-click it. - 4.
 Select Properties from the context menu.

-The Properties dialog box opens showing the Driver page (see Figure 6).
+The Properties dialog opens and shows the Driver page (Figure 6).
 The Driver page contains the driver version number.

-Figure 6 Emulex NIC Driver Properties Page
+Figure 6 Emulex NIC Driver Page